satya164/pigment/README.md

 #### Task

-Asynchronous task that show a loading spinner.
+Asynchronous task that performs an action.
 This is shown in both interactive and non-interactive modes.

 It takes an async generator function which can yield a message to update the spinner text during execution.